Harusarri/Carpet-FakePlayer-Tablist/README.md

 # Carpet-FakePlayer-Tablist
 A simple Scarpet script for Minecraft Carpet mod that automatically tags fake players (bots) for easy identification.

-# Bot Tagger

-A simple Scarpet script that automatically tags fake players (bots) from Carpet Mod.

 ## Features

 - Adds a `[BOT]` prefix to bot names.